oslabs-beta/anpan/README.md

 ## <a name='description'></a> Description

 <strong>anpan</strong> is a lightweight Redis Object Mapper (OM) library built for the Bun runtime.
 Bun is an up-and-coming runtime environment for Javascript and Typescript that replaces Node.js.
 Bun’s v1.0 was released on September 8th, 2023, and has since demonstrated that they are 4x faster than Node.js and 2x faster than Deno.
 Since their release, many developers, like those working with a Redis database, are seeking to run their code in Bun for its speed and efficiency.
-Unfortunately, no Redis-specific library currently runs in the Bun runtime environment. anpan is a Redis OM that bridges the gap for developers working in Bun with a Redis database. anpan works to abstract away hard-to-understand and write syntax, that, when paired with the <strong><a href="">anpan webpage</a></strong>, helps even a new user learn Redis right away. anpan brings the familiarity of other databases and libraries, like MongoDB and Mongoose, allowing other NoSQL database users easy access and navigation.
+Unfortunately, no Redis-specific library currently runs in the Bun runtime environment. anpan is a Redis OM that bridges the gap for developers working in Bun with a Redis database. anpan works to abstract away hard-to-understand and write syntax, that, when paired with the <strong><a href="https://breadisbuns.github.io/">anpan webpage</a></strong>, helps even a new user learn Redis right away. anpan brings the familiarity of other databases and libraries, like MongoDB and Mongoose, allowing other NoSQL database users easy access and navigation.

 ## <a name='get-started'></a> Getting Started